lookit/lookit-jspsych/README.md

 npm run dev -w @lookit/<name of package>
 ```

-When the server has started, you should see something very similar to
-`<script src="http://127.0.0.1:10001/index.browser.js"></script>` printed out.
-Add this html to `web/templates/web/jspsych-study-detail.html` in the Django
-lookit api project to test the package in your local development environment.

 ### Serve multiple packages

 The above command will serve a single package and wait for changes.
 If you need